Skip to main content

 Research Abroad Experience: Greifswald, Germany (Winter-Spring 2023)

 Jonathan Pekar is a PhD candidate in Bioinformatics & Systems Biology in Joel Wertheim's lab.
-During his research as a Merkin Graduate Fellow in winter and spring 2023 at the Helmholtz Institute for One Health in Germany, he will be extracting, sequencing, and analyzing archival measles samples from the 1950s through the early 2000s to examine how the genetic diversity of measles changed due to measles vaccination campaigns conducted near the end of the twentieth century.
+During his research as a Merkin Graduate Fellow at the Helmholtz Institute for One Health in Germany, he will be extracting, sequencing, and analyzing archival measles samples from the 1950s through the early 2000s to examine how the genetic diversity of measles changed due to measles vaccination campaigns conducted near the end of the twentieth century.
 This research on the evolutionary history of measles can inform and evaluate the impact of vaccination strategies for both currently circulating viruses and those that have yet to emerge.

 • Shivani Shukla